Business: Ecommerce Legislation for SMEs

 - The Data Protection Act 1988

 - The Electronic Commerce (EC Directive) Regulations 2002.

-To comply with the above is not onerous: the regulations are generally sensible and practical, you just need to read through the information and apply it.
-There are some modest costs but these are small in relation to the likely scale of business and the grief that could conceivably follow non-compliance.
-These regulations are described below in more detail.
+To comply with the above is not too difficult although it can take some time to understand what is required.
+The regulations are generally sensible and practical, you just need to read through the information and apply it.
+There are some modest costs but these are likely to be small compared to the potential cost of non-compliance.
+An overview of these regulations are given below.

 The Data Protection Act 1988

 Obligations under the DPA are now part of the GDPR (and still apply).